Taal Volcano Alert Level 2

 Trekking Taal Volcano?
 Hold on!

-Since the last week of April 2010, the Philippine Institute of Volcanology and Seismology (Philvocs) has monitored an increase in seismic action in Taal Volcano.
+The Philippine Institute of Volcanology and Seismology (Philvocs) has monitored an increase in seismic action in Taal Volcano.

 In the northern and northeast part of the Main Crater, hot gases or steam are visible.
 There are times that steaming activities are accompanied by a whistling sound.